 Note: this set of features is available ONLY in the Workgroup Edition of Hackolade Studio.

-The Workgroup Edition of Hackolade Studio introduces native integration with Git repositories to provide state-of-the-art collaboration, versioning, branching, conflict resolution, peer review workflows, change tracking and traceability, DevOps CI/CD integration, and more.
+The Workgroup Edition of Hackolade Studio introduces native integration with Git repositories to provide state-of-the-art collaboration, versioning, branching, conflict resolution, peer review workflows, change tracking and traceability.
+Mostly, it allows to co-locate data models and schemas with application code, and further integrate with DevOps CI/CD pipelines as part of our vision for Metadata-as-Code.
 Previously, an integration with Git was possible, but required either a separate Git desktop application, or the use of the Git command line interface.
 Our Workgroup Edition makes it easy for users who are not so familiar with Git to leverage the tremendous power of this popular tool.

 Most importantly, user-friendly context-aware screens are provided to review changes, compare versions, commits, and branches, or merge conflicts.

 A repository is a central folder where you can store data models and other files.
 Using a repository not only allows you to easily share your data models with other users in your organization, it also enables co-authoring, versioning, branching, change tracking, peer reviews, and more.
 It is the perfect solution for sustaining an efficient collaboration and flow of information between the different stakeholders involved in your design and development process.
 Such full integration with Git repositories enables the possibility to co-locate data models with code, and it also facilitates Metadata-as-Code.